lcivolani/arithmetic-stack-machine/README.md

 # arithmetic-stack-machine
-A stack machin capable of executing simple arithmetic commands
+A stack machine capable of executing simple arithmetic commands